-Jacquelynn Golub grew up in Woodbury and has a long history at North Shore Synagogue, culminating with her selection as our Religious School Director starting in the 2016 - 2017 school year.
+Jacquelynn Golub grew up in Woodbury and has a long history at North Shore Synagogue, culminating with her selection as our Religious School Director starting in the 2016 – 2017 school year.
+In 2018, Jacquelynn took on the additional role as our Executive Director.

 The synagogue has been her second home since Nursery School and continues to be a major facet in her life.
 Jacquelynn went to Religious School, graduated Hebrew High School, participated in youth group, NFTY and continues to read Torah for Shabbat services and the High Holy Days and even blow the shofar at High Holy Day services.
 She also tutors B’nai Mitzvah students and lends a hand in any manner around the synagogue.
 Her involvement in synagogue programs has helped shape her love for Judaism.